takunda-chidanika/content-manager/README.md

 ## Contact
 For any inquiries or support, please contact [your-email@example.com].
 ```

 ### Explanation

-- **Overview**: Briefly describe the project and its main technologies.
+- **Overview**: Briefly describes the project and its main technologies.
 - **Features**: Lists key features of the project.
 - **Getting Started**: Provides detailed steps to set up and run the project.
+- **API Endpoints**: Lists all API endpoints as shown in the Swagger UI with descriptions and request parameters.
 - **Configuration**: Guides on configuring the database and Nginx.
 - **Usage**: Explains how to use the system endpoints.
 - **Contributing**: Encourages contributions with a brief guide.